ArtemisBow98/15618Project/milestone.md

 ## Issues

+- **GHC Compatibility:** The dependency of OpenCV in the current GHC environment is outdated, which prevents us from running it properly.
+We are referring to results obtained from local macs for now.

 - **Parallelization Overhead:** The observed increase in processing time with an increased number of threads suggests that synchronization and thread management overhead are offsetting the benefits of parallel execution.

-- **Load Balancing:** It appears that the grad_to_dp routine might not be evenly distributing the workload among threads, resulting in bottlenecks.
-Enhanced profiling and an optimized distribution strategy are required.
+- **Memory Access:** Potential issues related to memory and cache usage under parallel execution remain uncertain.
+Further investigation into resource allocation and concurrent memory access is needed.

 - **Scalability Concerns:** While the grad_to_dp phase shows significant scalability issues that need addressing, it is worth noting that other subroutines, such as luminance calculation and Sobel filtering, have not yet been parallelized.
 These represent additional opportunities for future parallelization improvements.

-- **Resource Management:** Potential issues related to memory and cache usage under parallel execution remain uncertain.
-Further investigation into resource allocation and concurrent memory access is needed.

-- **Schedule Adjustments:** Due to the aforementioned issues, adjustments in the project schedule might be necessary to allocate additional time for debugging, profiling, and optimization before final deliverables are completed.